nmirasch/rpmbuild-pipeline/docs/architecture.md

     - Collects all built artifacts from previous steps and uploads them to OCI registry (the destination is selected by the user as a pipeline parameter).
+    - If config for [pulp cli][] is setup as a secret using pulp-config secret name, Pulp will upload RPMs, logs, and SBOM to a configured pulp domain.
+      In the secert will need to be a file called oauth-cli.toml.
+This will need to contain the pulp config toml.
+It accepts either certs or oauth.
+If using certs to do authentication, the certs will need to be included in the secret.
 - **check-noarch**
     - Verifies that all noarch (sub-)packages from the architecture-specific builds are identical.
 If they are not, the step fails the pipeline.